vibbits/irefindex/vsc/README.md

 ### 3. Download your `clouds.yaml` file from the VSC platform

-> If you are already signed in, you can skip to step 4 by clicking [here](https://cloud.vscentrum.be/dashboard/identity/application_credentials).
+> If you are already signed in, you can skip to step 4 of this subprocess by clicking [here](https://cloud.vscentrum.be/dashboard/identity/application_credentials).

 1. Go to the [VSC cloud platform](https://cloud.vscentrum.be) and sign in if you haven't already.